SebDufresne/funkyBunny/docs/dev_diary.md

 I've also decided to store the "Hits" values in two different formats.
 I was concerned for data duplication, but the needs are so different that it seems like the best way to do it.
 Basically, I'll create a matrix for the AI, it'll greatly simplify the "search for the best move" process.
 I won't, however, go as deep as to calculate a presence ratio for each possible outcome, though I'll keep that idea in the back of my mind, could be an extension of hard.
 (Let's say you hit a square in the middle of the garden Is there even a ratio of probability for the presence of a carrot, or is it 25% for each direction?
 That ratio could definitely be influenced by the remaining carrots, but...
 Anyhow, we'll put more thought into that once everything else has been done.)

+This new way of doing the AI creates the need for

+- [ ] generateMatrix Unit Tests
+- [ ] generateMatrix